 This is not sorted out correctly, so I need to go to my Date table, find my Month & Year column, and then use a supporting column called Month & Year.
 You can get this particular code to create a Date table from our forum or from the Analyst Hub.

-The next thing to do is to create a filter for the year, because we want to be able to break down by year.
+The next thing to do is to create a filter for the year because we want to be able to break it down by year.
 So I’m going to create a horizontal slicer and put this at the top right corner.